-- 56. Application. - 57.
+- 56. Application of Part VI. - 57.
 Requirement to state cash price. - 58.
 Deposit forms part of hire-purchase price. - 59.
 Limitation on right of owner to recover possession. - 60.
 Powers of court in actions for recovery of possession in relation to hire-purchase agreements. - 61.
 Termination of hire-purchase agreements by the hirer. - 62.
 Liability for failure to take reasonable care of goods. - 63.
 Liability of guarantor where goods are returned to the owner.

 - 64. Evidence of adverse detention in actions by owners to recover possession of the goods. - 65.
-Implied terms as to title. - 66.
+Implied terms as to title. storming to now ingoing A - 66.
 Letting by description. - 67.
 Implied undertakings as to quality or fitness. - 68.
 Samples. - 69.
 Statements purporting to restrict rights of hirer. - 70.
 Exclusion of implied terms and conditions. - 71.
 Liability of persons conducting negotiations antecedent to hire-purchase agreements. - 72.
 Application of sections 12 and 15 to 19 of Act of 1980 to hire-purchase agreements. - Application of section 13 of Act of 1980 to hire-purchase of motor vehicles. - 74.
-Antecedent negotiations and representations. - 75.
-International hire-purchase agreements. - 76.
-Goods let otherwise than under hire-purchase agreement.
+Antecedent negotiations and representations.